I Ching Guide

 Introduction

-The I Ching can be helpful for love questions when it is used to understand relationship dynamics, communication, timing, and emotional posture.
+The I Ching can be genuinely helpful here when it is used to understand relationship dynamics, communication, timing, and emotional posture rather than to force certainty out of an unstable moment.

 Section 01